bburd/BibleRef/README.md

 - [ ] https://github.com/bburd/BibleRef/issues/3

 >[!NOTE]
->This was created with ChatGPT, praise God it is working. 🙏
+>This was created with God's will and ChatGPT, all glory to God it is working. 🙏

 >[!TIP]
 >More trivia questions are always needed and I am open to other suggestions, however my coding skills are rather limited.